caleb-james-smith/StauLongExercise/README.md

 All the places in the code you should modify have a comment starting with CHANGE.

-## Wednesday: Part 1 - Make flat trees from NanoAOD
+## Part 1 - Make flat trees from NanoAOD

 This part is based on the code in the "Analysis" folder.